Graduate Schools Fair

 Location: Outdoors on Trousdale Parkway (rain or shine!)

+RSVP on connectSC to view all participating graduate schools.
 The fair is open to both USC and non-USC students from all class years and majors, including transfer students and spring admits.

 What is the Graduate Schools Fair, and why should I attend?